anthonyjsmith/anthonyjsmith.github.io/_posts/2023-12-02-thrive-helping-your-multi-parish-benefice-to-grow-pam-macnaughton.md

 Having recently become a vicar in a multi-parish context, I was quite excited by the launch of [this book](https://www.chpublishing.co.uk/books/9781781404324/thrive) (published in partnership with [CPAS](https://www.cpas.org.uk/browse-everything/thrive-book)).
 But the key thing to know about the book is that it is part of a wider set of resources.

 The primary resource in [the _Thrive_ collection](https://www.cpas.org.uk/browse-everything/thrive-helping-your-multi-parish-benefice-grow), it seems, is the course.
-(There is also a prayer guide and set of PCC sessions.)
+(There is also a prayer guide and a set of PCC sessions.)
 Pam Macnaughton developed these resources by working for several years with groups of clergy and lay people from multi-parish benefices.
 The course appears to be designed to enable other groups to benefit in a similar way.

 [Six areas](https://www.cpas.org.uk/browse-everything/thrive-collection-resources) are covered in the _Thrive_ book and course: